Emma Raducanu stalker given five-year restraining order

 Magar, originally from Nepal, was spotted by Ms Raducanu's father, Ian, who noticed a trainer he had left in the porch was missing, then followed him in his car.

-Magar told police he had been "drawn" to Raducanu "because of her high-profile status after her victory in the US Open" and had taken the shoe, believing it belonged to her, as a "souvenir".
+Magar told police he had been "drawn" to the tennis star "because of her high-profile status after her victory in the US Open" and had taken the shoe, believing it belonged to her, as a "souvenir".

+On a separate occasion, he left a bouquet of flowers with a note reading "nothing to say but you deserve love".

+He was found guilty of stalking between November 1 and 4 December after a trial last month.